suyashmahar/suyash-thesis/Chapters/background.typ

 === Non-Volatile Memory Programming
-While accessing non-volatile memory using the load-store interface resembles DDR-based memories, ensuring data is consistent after an unexpecting power loss requires programmers to use much more complex programming interface.
+While accessing non-volatile memory using the load-store interface resembles DDR-based memories, ensuring data is consistent after an unexpecting power loss requires programmers to use  a much more complex programming interface.

-This is because, when an application issues a store to the Persistent Memory, CPU might buffer the data in its caches, preventing it from reaching the Persistent Memory media.
+This is because, when an application issues a store to Persistent Memory, the CPU might buffer the data in its caches, preventing it from reaching the Persistent Memory media.
 Thus, data written to the Persistent Memory is not guaranteed to reach the persistent media unless explicitly flushed from the caches.
 To solve this problem, Intel and other CPU vendors have introduced special CPU instructions that flush the data from volatile caches into the non-volatile domain.
 On x86, the `clwb` instruction writes back a cacheline from the CPU caches, and an `sfence` instruction enforces ordering among `clwb` instructions ~@guide2011intel.
-Other platforms, e.g., ARM has similar instructions (`DC CVAP` and `DSB`) to ensure the data has reached the persistence domain~@holdings2019arm.
+Other platforms, e.g., ARM, #Green[have] similar instructions (`DC CVAP` and `DSB`) #Green[that ensure] the data has reached the persistence domain~@holdings2019arm.

 #figure(
-  image("../Figures/Background/code-example-PM.svg", width: 80%),
+  image("../Figures/Background/code-example-PM-plain.svg", width: 80%),
-  caption: "Code example showing a push function for a linked list data structure.
-Function in (a) will have inconsistent memory state after a crash between line 8 and 9 (shown with a lightning bolt), (b) is a crash consistent program using crash-consistent transactions. ", )<fig:bg-code-example-PM-volatile>\
+  caption: [Code example showing a push function for a linked list data structure.
+The function in (a) will have inconsistent memory state after a crash between lines 8 and 9 (shown with a lightning bolt), (b) is a crash consistent program using crash-consistent transactions.], )<fig:bg-code-example-PM-volatile>\

 Using these instructions requires the programmer to carefully order the instructions to ensure the data on the Persistent Memory is always in a consistent state.
 Consider an example where the application needs to insert a new node to the head of a persistent linked list.
-As shown in @fig:bg-code-example-PM-volatile, the application would first construct a new node on the PM (line 2), set the node as the head (line 8), and finally increment the node count (line 9).
+As shown in @fig:bg-code-example-PM-volatile#{}a, the application would first construct a new node on the PM (line 2), set the node as the head (line 8), and finally increment the node count (line 9).
 If the system crashes between the line 8 and 9, on restart, the linked list is in an